JTCyberTech/Cybersecurity-Home-Labs/Senselearner-Internship/Week-2/Footprinting and Reconnaissance Report Walkthrough.md

 # Web Footprinting:

-We can identify the web server software by:
+**We can identify the web server software by:**
-- going to senselearner.com on your browser
+- Going to senselearner.com on your browser
-- press f12 to show the developer tool
+- Press f12 to show the developer tool
-- navigate to the network tab
+- Navigate to the network tab
-- refresh the page
+- Refresh the page
-- click on senslearner.com within the developer tool
+- Click on senslearner.com within the developer tool
 - Scroll down the header to find the server

 Result: